stelcodes/nuzzle/README.md

 This map is your *top-level config* and contains everything required to build and develop your static site.

 ## Site Data
 Your `site-data` EDN file defines all the webpages in the website, plus any extra information you may need.
 It is expected to be a vector of maps.
 Each map has just one required key: `:id`.
-The value of `:id` will descibes what kind of data that map holds.
+The value of `:id` will describe what kind of data that map holds.

 If the `:id` is a **vector of keywords**, it represents a typical **webpage**.
 The `:id` `[:blog-posts :using-clojure]` translates to the URI `"/blog-posts/using-clojure"` and will be rendered to disk as `<output-dir>/blog-posts/using-clojure/index.html`.
 We'll refer to these as *webpage maps*.